 If you’re interested but unsure of the types of skills and how to get your first gig, Transcribe Anywhere is a totally affordable course that’ll help you understand the in and outs of the business.
 You’ll learn what equipment you’ll need and how to market yourself.
-You even get tons of practice drills so you can hone in on your schools.
+You even get tons of practise drills so you can hone in on your schools.
 It is a bit of an investment, but considering the average salary of a legal transcriptionist is $60,000, you should be able to make it back.

-27. Rent your RV
+27. Rent Out Your RV